Approval of ABSTUDY Away from Base assistance 010-02070050

 Living Allowance assists students who lose their regular source of income while undertaking an approved Away from Base activity.

-Eligibility for, and the rate of Living Allowance, will not be subject to any means testing.
+Eligibility for, and the rate of Living Allowance, is not subject to any means testing.

 Rate of Living Allowance

-Students who attend an approved Away from Base activity and receive a reduced rate of a student payment (ABSTUDY or Youth Allowance) due to means testing (student, parental or partner) and lose their normal source of income, will have their entitlement increased to the maximum rate payable under ABSTUDY.
+Students who attend an approved Away from Base activity and receive a reduced rate of a student payment (ABSTUDY or Youth Allowance (YA)) due to means testing (student, parental or partner) and lose their normal source of income, will have their entitlement increased to the maximum rate payable under ABSTUDY.

-Living Allowance is calculated according to the maximum rate available for the student's age and status.
+Living Allowance is calculated according to the maximum rate available for the student's age, relationship, family and independence status.

 Duration of Living Allowance